barrett370/Misc_Share/Professional_Computing_Notes.md

 ### Defamation
 ___
 - Covers statements which damage a person's reputation
-- In english law:
+- In English law:
   - Slander = spoken defamation
   - Libel = written defamation

 - Defamation act of 1996 defends anybody who:
   - is not the author, editor or publisher or
   - took responsible care in relation to publication
-  - Did not know, and had no reason to believe the publication constituded a defamatory statement
+  - Did not know, and had no reason to believe the publication constituted a defamatory statement
 ___
 ### Pornography
 ___